martin-jeremy/toolbox-featureplot/Readme.md

 ![gif](https://github.com/martin-jeremy/toolbox-featureplot/blob/main/FeaturePlot_presentation.gif)

-PS: If you want to try it with a more consistent dataset, you can save dataset from [SeuratData packages]() as Rds file, then load it in the shiny app
+PS: If you want to try it with a more consistent dataset, you can save dataset from [SeuratData packages (satijalab/seurat-data)](https://github.com/satijalab/seurat-data) as Rds file, then load it in the app :

 ```R
 if (!require('shiny') ) { install.packages('shiny') }